yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2022/index.md

 yuzu now supports being {{< gh-hovercard "9198" "built and run on ARM64 devices!" >}}

 Of course, hardware requirements remain the same, at least 8GB of RAM and a OpenGL 4.6 compatibility profile/Vulkan 1.2 plus specific extensions GPU driver is required.
-This means that yuzu can run on, for example, Asahi Linux on an M1 Apple MacBook Air, but by using LAVAPIPE, Mesa’s CPU rendering Vulkan driver, which of course results in very slow performance.
+This means that yuzu can run on, for example, Asahi Linux on an M1 Apple MacBook Air, but by using Lavapipe, Mesa’s CPU rendering Vulkan driver, which of course results in very slow performance.

 {{< single-title-imgs
     "This is what's possible right now (Mario Kart 8 Deluxe & Super Mario Galaxy, loaded directly)"